mieweb/docs/content/functions/encounters/tracking-notes.md

 ![](../tracking-notes.assets/b409f95e01fbb89db6d6f8f2043bcb3f.png)

 Once the minus - button is clicked, it will put a strikethrough the entire Note selected.
 This signifies it will delete this note off once you SAVE the section.
-If you made a mistake, you can click the *add* button (where the minus button was before you clicked it) and the note will have the strikethrough removed and won't be deleted.
+If you made a mistake, you can click the *add* button in the options column (where the minus button was before you clicked it) and the note will have the strikethrough removed and won't be deleted.

 However, once you SAVE the encounter section (by clicking the ‘next' button or the ‘save' icon or collapsing the encounter section), your work is saved and if you had deleted a note, there is no way to bring it back.